Learn Tailwind CSS: Customization & Extension Guide

 By Vinish Bhaskar

 Welcome to the fourth chapter of our "Learn Tailwind CSS with Examples" tutorial series!
-In this article, we will explore the configuration, customization, and extension of Tailwind CSS to meet our specific requirements.
+In this article, we will explore the configuration, customization, and extension of Tailwind Components to meet our specific requirements.
 Through live demonstration examples, we'll learn how to configure and customize the tailwind for custom font, spacing, breakpoint for responsive layout, themes, and more. 📱💻

 By the end of this tutorial, you'll gain a solid understanding of how to effectively customize Tailwind CSS to create visually stunning and highly personalized web interfaces.
 You'll develop knowledge and skills to override default styles, add custom utility classes, and even enhance Tailwind CSS plugins to extend their functionality.